-The above provisions, unless the context otherwise requires, apply to Share Class meetings as they apply to general meetings of Shareholders.
+The above provisions, unless the context otherwise requires, apply to Share Class meetings and Sub-Fund meetings as they apply to general meetings of Shareholders.
 However, an extraordinary resolution will be required to sanction a variation of class rights where the change is deemed "Fundamental" by the ACD in accordance with COLL 4.3.4 under the FCA Rules.